adamsoutar/SuperBAS/BasicCode/LanguageSpec.md

 #### LET

 Assign a variable.
-If used on an array/list call, assign to the variable at that index.

 `LET x = 10`

 `LET name$ = "Adam"`

-`LET myMap(10, 5) = x`
+#### DIM

+Create an n-dimensional array.
+Call parameters indicate how many items there are in that dimension of the array.

+`DIM names$(3)`

+*Note:* names$ will have 3 items: 0, 1 and 2.

+`DIM map(10, 10)`

+`DIM fourDVector(20, 10, 30, 15)`

+#### LIST

+Creates a list.
+Lists are like arrays but do not have a fixed size.
+For manipulating them, see `LISTADD` and `LISTRM`.
+List indices begin at 0 and end at the length - 1.
+Eg, a list that is 3 items long has indices 0, 1 and 2.

+`LIST myList`

+`LIST names$`

+#### LISTADD

+Add an item to the end of the specified list.

+`LISTADD names$, "Adam"`

+`LISTADD myList, 3.5`

+#### LISTRM

+Remove the item at the specified index.

+`LISTRM names$, 0` - Removes the first (left-most) item of names$

+`LISTRM myList, LEN(myList) - 1` - Removes the last (right-most) item of myList

+#### INK

+Change the colour of the console's foreground text.
+See "Console colours appendix" for the colour values.

+`INK 7`

+`INK x`

+#### PAPER

+Usage is the same as INK, but changes the background colour.
+Initially only change the colour for printing "from now on".
+To change the entire background, call PAPER, then CLS.

+#### INPUT

+Takes input from the console and assigns it to a variable.
+Optionally presents a prompt.

+`INPUT myString$`

+`INPUT "What's your name?", name$`

 #### =

 Perform an assignment to an **already defined** variable - not technically a command, but treated as such.
+Use with array index calls to set the variable at that index.

 `x = 5`